rhayes777/PyAutoFit/paper/paper.md

 results, allowing it to provide comprehensive management of many different aspects of model-fitting and making it suited to longer term software projects.
 Model components are written as Python classes, allowing `PyAutoFit` to define the model and associated parameters in an expressive way that is tied to the modeling software's API.
-A model fit then only requires that a `PyAutoFit` `Analysis` class is writen, which combines the data, model and likelihood function and defines how the model-fit is performed using a `NonLinearSearch`.
+A model fit then only requires that a `PyAutoFit` `Analysis` class is written, which combines the data, model and likelihood function and defines how the model-fit is performed using a `NonLinearSearch`.
 The `NonLinearSearch` procedure is defined using an external inference library such as `dynesty` [@dynesty], `emcee` [@emcee] or `PySwarms` [@pyswarms].